-9 Dawn Dish Soap Hacks For Your Home
+15 Dawn Dish Soap Hacks

-#1 – De-ice The Front Steps
+1. De-ice The Front Steps

 A woman walking down some steps in the snow, dawn dish soap hacks for icy steps

 I live in the Northeast.
 Icy front steps are a menace for a solid four months of the year.
-If you live in a warm climate, imagine that for four months of every year you were risking a clumsy fall every time you left the front door?
+If you live in a warm climate, imagine that for four months of every year, you were risking a clumsy fall every time you left the front door.
 Perilous, right?

 Dawn dish soap will de-ice your steps in a pinch.
-Just a teaspoon of Dawn, a tablespoon of rubbing alcohol and a 1/2 gallon of warm water will do the trick AND keep the stairs or walkway from refreezing.
+Just a teaspoon of Dawn, a tablespoon of rubbing alcohol, and a warm 1/2 gallon of water will do the trick AND keep the stairs or walkway from refreezing.

-#2 – DIY Ice Pack
+2. DIY Dish Soap Ice Pack

 Close-up Of A Person Sitting And Applying Ice Gel Pack On An Injured Knee, diy ice pack dawn dish soap